ferlopezm94/typescript-starter/README.md

 Commitlint is a linter for our commit messages and checks if they meet the [conventional commit format](https://www.conventionalcommits.org).

-Commitizen and commitlint will enforce we're creating conventional commit messages and in conjunction with [husky](https://github.com/typicode/husky) they will prevent us from committing changes without the proper message structure.
+Commitizen and commitlint will enforce we're creating conventional commit messages and, with the help of [husky](https://github.com/typicode/husky), they will prevent us from committing changes without the proper message structure.

 ### Semantic release